geksiong/gs-garden/projects/esphome-remote-control-and-sensors.md

 Writing the YAML files was easy, and everything built and uploaded fine.
 But I couldn't see any logs output from the remote receiver (other logs were fine).
 After some googling I suddenly remember that the ESP8266 has some limitations when it comes to which pins are usable for what.
 After refreshing my memory, I connected the data pin to D7 and I finally got logs.

 I then saw that the readings were inconsistent, so back to Google again.
-Turns out a common "fix" is to invert the pin reading and specify that the pin is in PIN_PULLUP mode.
+Turns out a common "fix" is to invert the pin reading and specify that the pin is in INPUT_PULLUP mode.

 ### Codes